David Marquand: Academic career and writings

 Marquand's academic career began as lecturer in Politics at the University of Sussex and included the occupancy of two chairs in Politics, first at Salford and then at Sheffield and finally as Principal of Mansfield College, Oxford.
-Marquand is currently a visiting fellow, Department of Politics, University of Oxford and Honorary Professor of Politics, University of Sheffield.
+At the time of his death, Marquand was a visiting fellow in the Department of Politics at the University of Oxford and Honorary Professor of Politics at the University of Sheffield.

 Marquand's writings are broadly based upon issues surrounding British politics and social democracy.
-He is widely linked to the term "progressive politics" and the concept of a "progressive dilemma" in British politics, although he has since distanced himself from the term (if not the ideas it represents).
-Marquand has written extensively on the future of the European Union and the need for constitutional reform in the United Kingdom.
+He is widely linked to the term "progressive politics" and the concept of a "progressive dilemma" in British politics, although while he continued to advocate the ideas behind the term, he later distanced himself from the shorthand term itself.
+Marquand wrote extensively on the future of the European Union and the need for constitutional reform in the United Kingdom.

 In the aftermath of Labour's defeat in the 1979 election, Marquand wrote "Inquest on a Movement: Labour's Defeat and Its Consequences" for the July 1979 issue of Encounter.
-He argued that it was the influx of middle-class radicals into the Labour Party during the interwar years that had transformed Labour from a trade union pressure group into the main progressive party.
-All of its leaders since 1935 and many of its most prominent members had come from this class, crucially shaping the party's ethos.
+He argued that the influx of middle-class radicals into the Labour Party during the interwar years had transformed Labour from a trade union pressure group into the main progressive party.
+All of its leaders since 1935 (when Clement Attlee took the helm) and many of its most prominent members had come from this class, crucially shaping the party's ethos.
 However, with Labour moving to the left in the 1970s, Marquand believed that the party was becoming intolerantly proletarian and attached to an old-fashioned socialism.
-This change in the party was symbolised by the election of James Callaghan as party leader in 1976, the least intellectual of the candidates.
+This change in the party was symbolised by the 1976 election as party leader of James Callaghan, the least intellectual of the six candidates.
 Marquand wrote that Labour had "outlived its usefulness" as a means to progressive social change and that middle-class radicals needed a new platform for their ideas.
 For this article Marquand was awarded (jointly with E. P. Thompson) the George Orwell Memorial Prize for 1980.
+In the 1980s Marquand was co-editor of The Political Quarterly.